Boppy Pregnancy and Body Pillow

 Ginger is a go-to remedy for nausea relief, so find a form that appeals to you—fresh ginger, ginger ale, ginger gum, ginger candies, the list goes on—and fend off the morning sickness that plagues you during the first trimester … and sometimes second trimester and third … ugh.

 A combo of what you already own can stay in rotation for your growing belly—open-front cardigans, maxi dresses, roomy tunics.
 But you’re going to need some solid foundation pieces to make them work.
-This starter kit of maternity clothes has you covered with an extra-long tank, leggings, a short-sleeved dress and pencil skirt, all made with Lenzing Modal and a pinch of spandex for a soft, stretchy fit.
+This starter kit of maternity clothes has you covered with an extra-long tank, leggings, a short-sleeved dress and basic tee, all made with cotton jersey and a pinch of spandex for a soft, stretchy fit.

 Good jeans are almost as important as good genes.
 (Hey, we said almost!)
-Elastic insets on this flattering pair mean the pull-on pants expand right along with you.
+The elastic over-the-belly panel on this flattering pair mean these pull-on pants expand right along with you.
 They’re cut low in front to leave room for your baby bump and high in the back to cover your rump (which will look A+ in this no-sag denim).

 Move over, decade-old sweats and oversized T-shirt.
 This modern-day housedress is roomy enough to accommodate your third-trimester curves, cozy enough to nap in and completely nursing-friendly for when you need easy access postpartum.
-Oh, and it’s totally Instagram-appropriate.
+Oh, and it comes with a built-in bra—enough said.

 A belly band keeps your britches up when they’re too tight to button, provides extra coverage when your shirt is suddenly a little too short and supports your tummy as it gets bigger (and bigger).
 Our favorite thing about this one: Its innovative WonderWeave material locks in moisture, so your belly butter gets absorbed by your bump instead of your blouse.